Plot graph of direct species associations.

 other parameters to be passed through to plotting gplot, in particular

-, the amount to pad the plotting range is useful if labels are being clipped.
-For details see thegplot
+pad, the amount to pad the plotting range is useful if labels are being clipped.
+For details see thegplothelp file.

 Value